dmp1ce/decompose-drupal-8/README.md

 decompose build && decompose up decompose install_drupal
 ```
-Then visit `http://localhost/install.php` to install Drupal.
+Then visit `http://localhost/` to see Drupal.
 Username, password and host information for the database is already entered into the settings.php so all you'll need to do is setup admin user.

 Modify the `containers/source/source/drupal/make.yml` file to add the modules, themes and libraries you want.
 After modifying `make.yml`, run `decompose up` or simply `docker-compose up source` again.